Task Instructions for Motivation

 If you are taking medications that affect blood flow response and alertness, you will need to stop taking them to participate in this trial.

-What data supports the effectiveness of the treatment Game Show Task for motivation?
+What evidence suggests that the Game Show Task is effective for motivation?

 This clinical trial is for individuals interested in how motivation affects learning.
 There are no specific inclusion or exclusion criteria provided, which suggests that the study may be open to a broad range of participants without strict health-related restrictions.